-Breast milk or infant formula.
-‘Follow-on’ formula is not suitable for babies under six months, you don’t need to introduce it after six months either.
+Your baby only needs breast milk or first infant formula.
+"Follow-on" formula isn't suitable for babies under six months, and you don't need to introduce it after six months either.

 Baby food from 6 months

-Next foods: soft cooked meat such as chicken, mashed fish (check very carefully for any bones), pasta, noodles, toast, pieces of chapatti, lentils, rice and mashed hard boiled eggs.
-Also full-fat dairy products such as yoghurt, fromage frais or custard (choose products with no added sugar or less sugar).
-Whole cows’ milk can be used in cooking or mixed with food from six months.
+Once your baby is used to the foods above, they can have soft cooked meat such as chicken, mashed fish (check very carefully for any bones), pasta, noodles, toast, pieces of chapatti, lentils, rice and mashed hard-boiled eggs.
+They can also have full-fat dairy products such as yoghurt, fromage frais or custard.
+Choose products with no added sugar or less sugar.
+Whole cows' milk can be used in cooking or mixed with food from six months.

-Cups: introduce a cup from around six months and offer sips of water with meals.
-Using an open cup or a free flow cup without a valve will help your baby learn to sip and is better for your baby’s teeth.
+Introduce a cup from around six months and offer sips of water with meals.
+Using an open cup or a free-flow cup without a valve will help your baby learn to sip and is better for their teeth.

-Read more about drinks and cups for babies and children.
+See more about cups for babies and toddlers.

 Feeding your baby from 8-9 months

-Gradually, in this time your baby will move toward eating three meals a day.
-It will be a mixture of soft finger foods, mashed and chopped foods.
+Your baby will gradually move towards eating three meals a day.
+It will be a mixture of soft finger foods, and mashed or chopped foods.

-Your baby’s diet should consist of a variety of the following types of food: fruit and vegetables; bread, rice, pasta, potatoes and other starchy foods; meat, fish, eggs, beans and other non dairy sources of protein and milk and dairy products.
+Your baby's diet should consist of a variety of the following: fruit and vegetables; bread, rice, pasta, potatoes and other starchy foods; meat, fish, eggs, beans and other non-dairy sources of protein; and milk and dairy products.

-Your baby will now be eating three meals a day, chopped if required, plus breast milk or whole cows’ milk and healthier snacks like fruit, vegetable sticks, toast and rice cakes.
+Your baby will now be eating three meals a day, chopped if necessary, plus breast milk or whole cows' milk and healthier snacks like fruit, vegetable sticks, toast and rice cakes.

-They can now drink whole cows’ milk.
-Choose full-fat dairy products because children under two need the extra fat and vitamins found in them.
-From two years old if they are a good eater and growing well they can have semi-skimmed milk.
-From five years old 1% fat and skimmed milk is OK.
+They can now drink whole cows' milk.
+Choose full-fat dairy products as children under two need the extra fat and vitamins found in them.
+From two years old, if they are a good eater and growing well, they can have semi-skimmed milk.
+From five years old, 1% fat and skimmed milk is OK.

 You can give your baby: